FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 ## K Nearest Neighbour (KNN)

 KNN is another panning type that does not depend on a sweet spot to be perceived correctly.
 It is a version of a 'Nearest-neighbour' interpolation algorithm.
 This family of algorithms are also used in the fields of complex systems, 3D graphics and network science to name a few.
-In Spat Revolution you can sonically explore a network of loudspeakers using this panning type and some virtual sound sources.
+In SPAT Revolution you can sonically explore a network of loudspeakers using this panning type and some virtual sound sources.

 **How does it work?**

 An interesting parameter of KNN is that the user gets manual control over one of the main coefficients in the underlying algorithm.
 The parameter is called _Nearest Neighbour Spreading_.
-It sets a maximum limit to the number of speakers that the algorithm can use as neighbours - the parameter becomes available as a continuously variable percentage _for each virtual source_ in a Spat room.
+It sets a maximum limit to the number of speakers that the algorithm can use as neighbours - the parameter becomes available as a continuously variable percentage _for each virtual source_ in a SPAT room.

 ![](../include/SpatRevolution_UserGuide_-064.jpg)